 What schools are part of the West Madison Area Mountain Bike Teams?

 Our group of schools includes Madison West, Madison Memorial, Verona, Edgewood, Oregon, Belleville and New Glarus, the middle schools that feed into these high schools, and all private schools in these areas.
 Home schooled athletes may join the team that corresponds to their home neighborhood.
 If you need more information on which team is right for your athlete, check the Wisconsin League website.
 (You can also contact a coach to help get you to the right team).

 What is NICA?

 National Interscholastic Cycling Association.
-NICA is the national organization that helps to create great infrastructure around insurance, training, racing, practices, and so much more for our local teams.
+NICA is the national organization that helps to create great infrastructure for insurance, training, racing, practices, and so much more for our local teams.
 You can learn more about NICA here.

 When do we practice (and where)?